SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation: Abstract

 \section{Abstract}

 With evolving data regulations, machine unlearning (MU) has become an important tool for fostering trust and safety in today's AI models.
-However, existing MU methods focusing on data and/or weight perspectives often grapple with limitations in unlearning accuracy, stability, and cross-domain applicability.
-To address these challenges, we introduce the concept of `weight saliency' in MU, drawing parallels with input saliency in model explanation.
+However, existing MU methods focusing on data and/or weight perspectives often suffer limitations in unlearning accuracy, stability, and cross-domain applicability.
+To address these challenges, we introduce the concept of `weight saliency' for MU, drawing parallels with input saliency in model explanation.
 This innovation directs MU's attention toward specific model weights rather than the entire model, improving effectiveness and efficiency.
-The resultant method that we call \textit{saliency unlearning} ({\ours}) narrows the performance gap with `exact' unlearning (model retraining from scratch after removing the forgetting dataset).
-To the best of our knowledge, {\ours} is the first principled MU approach adaptable enough to effectively erase the influence of forgetting data, classes, or concepts in both image classification and generation.
+The resultant method that we call \textit{saliency unlearning} ({\ours}) narrows the performance gap with `exact' unlearning (model retraining from scratch after removing the forgetting data points).
+To the best of our knowledge, {\ours} is the first principled MU approach that can effectively erase the influence of forgetting data, classes, or concepts in both image classification and generation tasks.
 For example, {\ours} yields a stability advantage in high-variance random data forgetting, \textit{e.g.}, with a 0.2\% gap compared to exact unlearning on the CIFAR-10 dataset.
 Moreover, in preventing conditional diffusion models from generating harmful images, {\ours} achieves nearly 100\% unlearning accuracy, outperforming current state-of-the-art baselines like Erased Stable Diffusion and Forget-Me-Not.
-Codes are available at \,\url{https://github.com/OPTML-Group/Unlearn-Saliency}.
+Codes are available at \url{https://github.com/OPTML-Group/Unlearn-Saliency}.

 \textbf{WARNING}: This paper contains model outputs that may be offensive in nature.